-Guest Post from Kevin Gartman of Montezuma High School: From Technical Ed Fanatic High Schooler to Gold Standard Challenge Grantee!
+Mission 2030 Guest Post: Kevin Gartman of Montezuma High School goes from Technical Ed Fanatic High Schooler to Gold Standard Challenge Grantee!

 Here's Kevin describing Montezuma's journey to the Gold Standard in his own words.